At least 90% of the analysis you’ll read about NFL DFS discusses picking the right players.

 1. Enter all the contests above.
 Total $100.

-2. Enter the cash lineup into the largest-field $25 Single-Entry Double Up.
+2. Enter the cash lineup into the largest-field $25 Single-Entry Double-Up.
 Total $25.
-This Double Up features 9,195 entries — again, there simply aren’t that many solid cash players on the site.
+This double-up features 6,896 entries — again, there simply aren’t that many solid cash players on the site.

-4. Enter the 20 large-field tournament lineups in the smaller (19.8K field size) $3 Play Action.
+4. Enter the 20 large-field tournament lineups in the $3 Play Action.
 Total $60.
 We now have a total of $4 on each of the 20 large-field tournament lineups.
 Again, this is a good chance to work on your optimizer skills at a low cost.
-If you’re interested in our optimizer deal add-on through FantasyLabs, click here.
+If you’re interested in our optimizer add-on through The Solver, click here.
 If you sign up this way, the optimizer will come pre-loaded with our continuously updating projections and ownership projections.

 6. Create a new small-field, single-entry tournament lineup.
-Enter it in the smaller (1,704 field size) $50 Red Zone.
+Enter it in the smaller (2,272 field size) $50 Red Zone.
 Total $50.
 A big advantage of getting more money in play is having access to the lower-rake contests.
-This smallish-field GPP has just 11.97% rake, a big difference off the 15%-16% we find at low/micro stakes.
+This smallish-field GPP has just 11.97% rake, a big difference from the 15%-16% we find at low/micro stakes.
+It also has the 2x min-cash and 10th place earns 10% of first.

 NOTE: The above is specific to DraftKings and NFL.
 But the principles outlined can be applied to any site or any sport:

-C) Examine the payout structure — ideally we find flatter payouts up top (10th place is 10% of 1st place) and 2x buy-in min-cash.
+- Examine the payout structure — ideally, we find flatter payouts up top (10th place is 10% of first place) and 2x buy-in min-cash.